256dpi/processing-mqtt/README.md

 ## Example

-This example sketch connects to shiftr.io and sends a message on every keystroke.
-After starting the sketch you can find the client here: <https://shiftr.io/try>.
+This example sketch connects to the public shiftr.io instance and sends a message on every keystroke.
+After starting the sketch you can find the client here: <https://www.shiftr.io/try>.

 ```java
 import mqtt.*;